mattmc3/keyboard-tools/Karabiner/README.md

 [SHIFT]      [Z] [X] [C] [V] [B]     [N] [M] [,] [.] [/]           [SHIFT]
 ```

-Colemak is how we see the world when mapping:
+Colemak is how we see the world when making mappings in the python script:

 ```text
 [TAB]      [Q] [W] [F] [P] [G]     [J] [L] [U] [Y] [;] [{] [}] [\] [BKSPC]